Posted by marilynch

 Not everyone loves night riding like I do!
 For those who don’t, remember that, day or night, you don’t always have to bike all the way to your destination.
 Make use of bike-and-ride options, such as Monterey-Salinas Transit (MST/”The Bus”) or a personal vehicle bike rack.

 But that doesn’t mean you can’t bike to the center.
-Clearly they welcome that: they have bike racks.
+Clearly the property owner welcomes that: this shopping center does have bike racks.

-On arrival, the recommended advice would be to park your bike and walk.
+On arrival at this shopping center, the recommended advice would be to park your bike and walk.
 Here as in other shopping centers, use common sense.
-Be extra alert for cars if you choose to bike in the parking lot, since drivers’ seeing you may be limited because of the large number of parked vehicles.
+Be extra alert for cars if you make the personal decision to bike in the parking lot anyway; because of the large number of parked vehicles, it can be hard for drivers to see bicyclists, as well as pedestrians.

-Staff–like the man below–at Mi Pueblo in the East Alisal Shopping Center, location of the May 9th tragedy, are helpful and bike-friendly.
+Staff–like the man below–at Mi Pueblo in the East Alisal Shopping Center are typically helpful and bike-friendly.
 This includes that the manager has approved contributing copies of bike law and safety information, to support bike advocacy and safety outreach.

 Others in the Alisal have pitched in with copies to support local bike advocacy too–including Amezcua Insurance Services, GTO Printers, and Souza’s Alisal Pharmacy.
 Learn more about each in Contributors of Project Supplies.